fluxsauce/imager/Dirty Little Word.md

 `4 x Am 10 beats Em6 8 beats`

 **Do you... know the sound that a soul can make?
+How
-How could you?
+could you?
 Deaf to all but your dinner plate?
+I'm
-I'm hiding... below with your aberration sea... and I'm watching... you prepare the baited hook for me...**
+hiding... below with your Apparitions' sea... and I'm
+watching... you prepare the baited hook for me...**

 ## Verse

 `4 x Am 10 beats Em6 8 beats`

-**Have you... ever taken a risk so dear... that log your casting... looks like a cheap souvenir... well I'm frozen, contemplate the single bite of hell.. and your fingers move so close with your hunger smell...**
+**Have you... ever taken a risk so dear... that
+rod you're casting... looks like a cheap souvenir...
+well I'm frozen, contemplate the single bite of
+hell.. and your
+fingers move so close with your hunger
+smell...**

 ## Chorus